How to Skim-Coat Walls

 If you’re a skilled drywall taper or plasterer, you probably use a hawk and trowel to skim-coat walls.
 We don’t expect to change your mind if you use those tools as second hands.
 But if you’re a remodeler who does only occasional skim-coating to fix wrecked walls, you know it’s a tough skill to master.
 Plus, here’s how to choose the right joint compound for your project.

 The method we show isn’t faster than traditional skim-coating — you have to do two or three coats and let each one dry in-between.
 But it’s idiot-proof, and the walls will end up flat and smooth.
 So if you’re a contractor who’s given up on skim-coating and you always call in a taper for the task, you can save on labor by tackling it yourself next time.
 It only takes a regular paint roller and a squeegee knife.
 The 14-in.-wide squeegee knife we used is called a Magic Trowel.
+Make sure you know about these tips before you paint plaster walls.

 Before you start on this project, if you’re having some issues with your drywall check out this video: